codefresh-io/docs.codefresh.io/_docs/installation/gitops/hybrid-gitops-helm-installation.md

 ---

 Install the Hybrid Runtime for GitOps through a Helm chart.
-> Helm installation for Hybrid GitOps is currently in Alpha.
+> Helm installation for Hybrid GitOps is currently in Beta.

 * Access mode
   Codefresh supports both tunnel-based and ingress-based access modes.
 The tunnel-based access mode is the default access mode. <br>
-  Ingress-based access mode requires you to configure an [ingress controller before the installation](#ingress-controller-configuration), and pass additional flags such as the ingress host and class in the Helm install command.
+  Ingress-based access mode requires you to configure an [ingress controller](#ingress-controller-configuration) before the installation, and pass additional flags such as the ingress host and class in the Helm install command.
   See also [GitOps Runtime architecture]({{site.baseurl}}/docs/installation/runtime-architecture/#gitops-runtime-architecture).

 * Shared configuration repository
   For each account, you can create a shared configuration repository, which is a Git repository with configuration manifests, shared between all the GitOps Runtimes in the same account.
 Read more on the [shared configuration repository]({{site.baseurl}}/docs/reference/shared-configuration).
   * If this is the first Hybrid GitOps Runtime in your account, then you will define the shared config repo during the installation.
-  * If you already have a Hosted GitOps Runtime, Coderesh would have automatically configured the shared repo.
+  * If you already have a Hosted or Hybrid GitOps Runtime, you already have a shared repo, and don't need to create one.
+  See also

 * Argo project CRDs
   Hybrid GitOps installation requires a cluster without Argo project CRDs.